Audien

-Nathaniel "Nate" Rathbun (born January 11, 1992), better known under his stage name Audien, is a Grammy-nominated American DJ, record producer and musician.
-He produces progressive house, trance, electro house, and trap music.
+Nathaniel "Nate" Rathbun (born January 11, 1992), better known under his stage name Audien, is an American DJ and electronic music producer.
+Audien has released many singles and remixes for electronic record labels including Enhanced, Perceptive, Armada, Black Hole, and Nervous.
+His tracks have appeared on Corsten's Countdown, Tiësto's Club Life, Above & Beyond's Trance Around The World, and Armin van Buuren's A State of Trance compilations.

-History
+Career

-Audien hails from Mystic, Connecticut, to a musical household.
+Rathbun was born in Mystic, Connecticut, into a musical household.
 His mother is a jazz aficionado.
 In 2008, he was introduced to electronic dance music through trance songs in video game soundtracks.
 Fascinated by the sound of trance, he learned to recreate songs from Armin Van Buuren's A State of Trance podcasts.

 At age 17, Audien was first signed to Dutch producer and DJ Ferry Corsten's label Flashover Recordings.
 The label released Audien's first single, "Rise & Shine".

-Musical career

-Audien has released many singles and remixes for electronic record labels including Enhanced, Perceptive, Armada, Black Hole, and Nervous.
-His tracks have appeared on Corsten's Countdown, Tiësto's Club Life, Above & Beyond's Trance Around The World, and Armin van Buuren's A State of Trance compilations.

 In 2012, Audien began to include elements of progressive house into his music with the release of "These Are The Days".
-Audien's August 2012 release "Eventide", is noted for being played by Above & Beyond during their DJ set at the 2012 Electric Daisy Carnival in Las Vegas.
+Audien's August 2012 release "Eventide" is noted for being played by Above & Beyond during their DJ set at the 2012 Electric Daisy Carnival in Las Vegas.
 Audien's track "Sup" was featured by Dutch icon Hardwell on episode 87 of Hardwell on Air.
 In 2013, Above & Beyond premiered Audien's track "Wayfarer" as the first song ever played on Above & Beyond Group Therapy.

 In 2014, Audien played at Tomorrowland.